What's on this page:

 Ensure that your employees understand basic copyright laws.

-Plagiarism isn’t a good look for either party involved 😬
+Plagiarism isn’t a good look 😬

 3. That’s private!